qwertie/home/misc/Atlas-Shrugged-summary.md

 > To provide the funds for the personnel to enforce these directives, a special tax was imposed on the state of Colorado, "as the state best able to assist the needier states to bear the brunt of the national emergency, " such tax to consist of five per cent of the gross sales of Colorado's industrial concerns.

-What "national emergency" is there, other than the obvious gradual worsening of the economy?
-The book doesn't say.
+(What "national emergency" is there?
+Apparently it's the gradual worsening of the economy.
+Why have directives been chosen that will obviously make the economy worse?
+The book doesn't clearly explain, but having reading the rest of the book, my guess is that the directives are bad because it's an _evil, collectivist_ government produced as a result of the _evil, collectivist_ school system which corrupted the minds of the current generation of humans.)

 Dagny remembers what Ellis Wyatt of Colorado once said, demanding transportation before the Phoenix-Durango closed: "It is now in your power to destroy me; I may have to go; but if I go, I'll make sure that I take all the rest of you along with me".
 Realizing he would react badly to the news, she frantically tries to reach him from a telephone booth.
 There is no answer.